How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 In recent years, cases of herpetic infections of the female genital area have become more frequent.
-As a rule, they are transmitted from a sick or carrier to a healthy person through sexual contact.
+As a rule, they are transmitted from a patient or carrier to a healthy person through sexual contact.

 What is a viral herpes infection